 One of the reasons it was so easy to get carried away in a moment of luxury was because of the beautiful Chic Sheep yarn I was using.
 100% merino wool means it slides smoothly over hands and hook, and is so squeezable and soft (this stuff is hard to put down, folks)!
+Disclaimer: The original yarn for this project was provided to me by Red Heart, but I would still the same things about it–it’s nice stuff!
 Some people have complained that this yarn gets full of static, but that’s easy to avoid if you don’t wind it into a cake on a ball winder, and pull only from the outside of the skein.
 Easy-peasy!

 Knowing how to work post stitches, clusters, shells, and popcorn stitches will make this project go much more smoothly, but the amount of color changes could slow you down.
 Allow a bit of extra time to complete this project if you have not crocheted a piece with many color changes before.
 You’ll feel more relaxed and happy this way, which is the whole point of crochet!